yochaigal/cairn/wip/2e/core-rules.md

 ## Saves

 - A save is a roll to avoid bad outcomes from risky choices and circumstances.
 - PCs roll a d20 and compare the results to an appropriate attribute.
 If they roll equal to or under that attribute, they pass.
 Otherwise, they fail.
+A 1 is always a success, and a 20 is always a failure.
-- A 1 is always a success, and a 20 is always a failure.
+- If two opponents are both attempting to overcome the other, whoever is most at risk should save.

 ## Healing & Recovery